Mrian07/Proyeksi/docs/installation-and-operations/configuration/README.md

 ### Attachments storage

 You can modify the folder that attachments are stored locally.
 Use the `attachments_storage_path` configuration variable for that.
 But ensure that you move the existing paths.
-To find out the current path on a packaged installation, use `openproject config:get ATTACHMENTS_STORAGE_PATH`.
+To find out the current path on a packaged installation, use `proyeksiapp config:get ATTACHMENTS_STORAGE_PATH`.

-To update the path, use `openproject config:set ATTACHMENTS_STORAGE_PATH="/path/to/new/folder"`.
-Ensure that this is writable by the `openproject` user.
+To update the path, use `proyeksiapp config:set ATTACHMENTS_STORAGE_PATH="/path/to/new/folder"`.
+Ensure that this is writable by the `proyeksiapp` user.

 ### attachment storage type